maksimgm/engineering_blog/testing_with_jasmine.md

 Before I dive into BDD, let's understand some fundamentals about testing.

 ### Test Driven Development
 TDD is the process of writing and running your test.
-Following TDD makes it possible to have a high test coverage.
-Test coverage refers to the percentage of code that is tested, so the higher the better.
-Additionally TDD, reduces the likelihood of having bugs in your tests, which can otherwise be difficult to track down.
+Following TDD makes it possible to have a high test coverage, or the percentage of code that is tested; the higher the coverage, the better.
+Additionally, TDD reduces the likelihood of having bugs in your tests, which can otherwise be difficult to track down.

 The process consists of the following steps: